Time tool

 Convert timestamps while debugging

 Unix timestamps appear in API responses, database rows, analytics exports, event logs, cron jobs, and queue messages.
-This converter helps you translate those values into UTC, ISO 8601, and local time so you can compare what a system stored with what a person expected.
+Convert them to UTC, ISO 8601, and local time so stored values are easier to compare.

 Unix timestamps usually appear as 10-digit seconds or 13-digit milliseconds.
 The converter detects the length of the number and shows both forms for easier copy and comparison.